kulemantu/compose-platforms/README.md

+# Compose Platforms
-# Proxy-enabled open source platforms via Docker-Compose
+## Proxy-enabled open source platforms via Docker-Compose
 Configure the `*.env.example` files and rename to `*.env` files **Note:** Not all `docker-compose.yml` files read from `*.env `files